-Film Production Resume Tips!
+Film Production Resume Tips and Events!

 Film Production resumes do differ a bit from a regular corporate world resume.
 Here we address the common mistakes found on resumes submitted to people hiring PAs.